 Offer men with type 2 diabetes the opportunity to discuss erectile dysfunction as part of their annual review.
 Consider a phosphodiesterase-5 inhibitor to treat problematic erectile dysfunction in men with type 2 diabetes, initially choosing the drug with the lowest acquisition cost and taking into account any contra-indications.
 Refer men with type 2 diabetes to a service offering other medical, surgical or psychological management of erectile dysfunction if treatment (including a phosphodiesterase-5 inhibitor, as appropriate) has been unsuccessful.

-See also the separate Erectile Dysfunction article.
+See also the separate Erectile Dysfunction (ED) article.

-Other management issues
+Other type 2 diabetes management issues

 See the separate Assessment of the Patient with Established Diabetes article.